-Thomas J. Stipanowich is the academic director of the Straus Institute and professor of law at Pepperdine University School of Law.
+Thomas Stipanowich is the William H. Webster Chair in Dispute Resolution and professor of law at Pepperdine School of Law.
 He has also been the academic director of the Straus Institute for eight of its ten years at the top of the U.S. News & World Report rankings.
 Stipanowich brings a long and distinguished career as a scholar, teacher, and leader in the field along with wide-ranging experience as a commercial and construction mediator, arbitrator, federal court special master, and facilitator.
-From 2001 until mid-2006, he served as CEO of the International Institute for Conflict Prevention & Resolution (CPR Institute), a think tank focused on promoting more effective forms of business conflict management.
+From 2001 until mid-2006, he served as CEO of the New York-based International Institute for Conflict Prevention & Resolution (CPR Institute), a think tank focused on promoting more effective forms of business conflict management.
 He was also the founder and first director of a court-connected mediation program that has been in existence for more than two decades.
 He has authored two of the leading books on commercial arbitration and many articles on ADR; his works have been cited by the U.S. Supreme Court and many other federal and state courts.
 He is co-author of a groundbreaking book and materials entitled Resolving Disputes: Theory, Practice, and Law, soon to be in its third edition.
 He recently conducted groundbreaking surveys of practices and perspectives among leading U.S. mediators and arbitrators.
 Among other honors, he is the recipient of the D'Alemberte-Raven Award, the ABA Dispute Resolution Section's highest honor, for contributions to the field.